-YEAR ASSESSMENT 2016 The N2NS project was declared SSI under the NSW EP&A Act and a controlled action under the Commonwealth EPBC Act.
+YEAR ACTIVITY 2016 The N2NS project was declared SSI under the NSW EP&A Act and a controlled action under the Commonwealth EPBC Act.
 2017 Inland Rail completes field studies, engagement and design work associated with the development of the project EIS.
 Late 2017 The EIS was placed on public exhibition, with 18 submissions received.
-Late 2019 - early 2020 2020 The DPIE and the Minister for Planning and Public Spaces set the CoA under the EP&A Act (Application no.: SSI 7474) - 13 August 2020.
+Late 2019-early 2020 The SPIR was prepared in December 2019 to address the issues raised in submissions and to complete environmental assessments of the finalised design.
+The DPIE accepted submissions on the SPIR in January 2020.
+2020 The DPIE and the Minister for Planning and Public Spaces set the CoA under the EP&A Act (Application no.: SSI 7474) - 13 August 2020.
 2020 EPBC approval was issued 1 October 2020.
+April 2021 Construction commenced